-Uses of the App
+Uses of the Application

-The "Our Data Indigenous" App uses surveys to collect data.
-This one of a kind app can be adapted to meet the needs of any community looking to collect community data that is owned by the community and is relevant to community needs.
+The "Our Data Indigenous" application uses surveys to collect data.
+This one of a kind application can be adapted to meet the needs of any community looking to collect community data that is owned by the community and is relevant to community needs.